Last places

 • health and baggage insurance

-travel, beverages, meals not mentioned, and anything not listed under "Includes."
+travel, drinks, meals not mentioned, and anything not listed under "Includes."

 Good to know